-As a college athlete, it’s important to keep in shape and hone your skills over the summer – the length you to go accomplish this will vary depending on how lazy you are.
+As a college athlete, it’s important to keep in shape and hone your skills over the summer – the length you to go accomplish this will vary depending on how motivated you are.

-I researched Yonsei University and realized they had a gym that was open for summer students and at least two different indoor basketball courts.
-Great, I thought I was set for the summer and didn’t think about it again.
-I never thought that people would think it odd that I was a female athlete and would stare at me as I lifted weights and played pick-up.
-Clearly I was mistaken.
+When looking at Yonsei University for my study abroad program, I realized they had a gym that was open for summer students and at least two different indoor basketball courts.
+Perfect, I thought I was set for the summer and didn’t think about it again.
+However, what awaited me were constant stares, whispers, and the prejudice that follows female athletes in Korea.

-My third day at Yonsei I dressed in my normal workout gear and headed towards the gym.
+On my third day at Yonsei I dressed in my normal workout gear and headed towards the gym.
 Getting there, I found out that it was “the boy’s day” to sign up and “the girl’s day” was tomorrow.
-When I asked why there were two different days for sign up, they didn’t answer me, either because they only understood English to a certain degree or because they didn’t know why I would be so confused that girls and boys should have a different day.
+When I asked why there were two different days for sign up, they didn’t answer me, partly because they only understood English to a certain degree and partly because they didn’t know why I would be so confused that girls and boys should have a different day.
 This separation between men and women bothered me as I walked downstairs to the basketball gym in hope to join a pickup game.

 I waited for them to finish the game first.
-Their game was decent, boys all over the world have a similar way of playing.
-Most boys like to showboat and chuck up shit shots even though they have a teammate wide open under the basket (but I’m biased).
-These boys had decent ball handling but weren’t aggressive at all and would call a foul at the slightest touch of a hand.
+Their game was decent, most boys all over the world have a similar way of playing.
+It’s a game much more focused on “I” rather than “we”.
+Showboating and passing up wide open passes to other teammates is fairly common (but I’m biased).
+These boys had decent ball handling, but weren’t aggressive at all and would call a foul at the slightest touch of a hand.

 The game ended and a girl came up to me.
-She told me that I couldn’t join in the game but asked if I wanted to join a female league.
-I agreed but was hesitant as she told me the skill level wasn’t very high and I needed to play against stronger people if I was to get better for next season.
-After getting my number she pointed me in the directions of the outside courts near the soccer field.
+She told me that I couldn’t join in the game, but asked if I wanted to join a female league.
+I agreed, but was hesitant as she told me the skill level wasn’t very high.
+I needed to play against stronger people if I was to get better for next season.
+But, after getting my number she pointed me in the directions of the outside courts near the soccer field.

 The outside courts were not in great condition.
 The floor was a strange blue mesh where people’s feet got caught easily and it was hard to cut towards the basket.
 Walking up I realized that 1) I was the only girl, 2) I seemed to be the only foreigner, 3) I was definitely taller than everyone here.

 I waited for one of the games to be done and walked up to ask if I could play.
 It soon became apparent that nobody knew English other than maybe a few words.
+This is fine, I shouldn’t expect them too, so I used Google Translate.
 Once they got what I was trying to ask, I was rejected.
 No no no, girls no – with the shaking finger and disapproving eyes.

 I was pissed.

 I know that it’s best to be humble, but I kicked their butts.
-Of course, being taller than everyone had its advantages, but I was so mad that they had rejected me, I gave them no mercy.
+That being said, I was significantly taller than everyone.
 I scored every point and blocked at least 9 shots in this one game.
 Nearing the end of the game, I had three guys guarding me and any time I got the ball they started laughing because they knew it was going in the basket and they could do nothing about it.
-I’m not retelling this to brag, I’m saying it to vent my anger and show THEY GOT HUMBLED.

 At the end of the game a guy who was watching came up to me clapping and said “ohh NBA!” with his thumbs up.
 His English was good and he asked me to join his team with his other friends.
-I agreed and stayed at the courts for another two hours as we just had fun kicking butt.
+I agreed and stayed at the courts for another two hours, kicking ass and taking names.
 He asked for my Kakao talk (an app for messaging that all Koreans use) afterwards and told me he would tell me when they would come for pick up again.